Bradley Dack: Gillingham

-Dack then joined Gillingham in 2008 and started a three-year scholarship in 2010 with Gillingham, signing his first professional contract in May 2012.
+Dack then joined Gillingham in 2008, beginning a three-year scholarship in 2010 before signing his first professional contract in May 2012.
+He had previously had a loan spell at Isthmian League Division One South side Ramsgate, who he had joined on loan in February 2012.
 He enjoyed a prolific pre-season in 2012 including a four-goal haul against Royal Engineers, which attracted attention from Gillingham manager Martin Allen, leading to his professional debut on 14 August 2012, in a 2–1 victory over Bristol City in the Football League Cup.

 He made his league debut against Bradford City on 18 August 2012, being narrowly denied a late goal by the upright.
 He scored his first senior goal on 4 September 2012 in the Football League Trophy away to Crawley Town and signed a new three-year contract the following day.

 Dack received his first red card as a professional for violent conduct against Southend United on 18 September 2012, having come on as substitute, after first winning a penalty.

 On 3 January 2013, Dack moved on a one-month loan to Football Conference side Braintree Town.
 He was named as Gillingham's Young Player of the Season at the end of the 2012–13 season, having made 20 appearances for the club in all competitions, scoring 2 goals.

 On 16 April 2014, Dack signed a new four-year deal keeping him contracted at Gillingham until June 2018.

 He was named Gillingham's Young Player of the Year, Sponsor's Player of the Year and Players' Player of the Year at the conclusion of the 2014–15 season, having scored 10 goals in 50 appearances in all competitions.

 In the 2015–16 season Dack was Gillingham's top goalscorer, with 15 goals in 44 appearances in all competitions and 11 assists in the league.
 In the January 2016 transfer window he was reportedly the subject of three bids, including one of £2 million, from Championship side Bristol City, but all three were rejected by the club.

 At the 2015–16 Football League Awards Dack won the League One Player of the Season award and was named in the Football League Team of the Season.
 The same season he was also named as Gillingham's Player of the Year, Young Player of the Year, Players' Player of the Year and Sponsor's Player of the Year.

 In the 2016–17 season he was named as Gillingham's Young Player of the Season for the third year running.
 He finished the season with 6 goals in 39 appearances.